AMiNo-13/Online-Retail-Time-Series-Analysis-Forecasting/README.md

 Due to the pandemic, online sales became very crucial for businesses.
 One of the tools to maintain their success is to use time series analysis.
 A major benefit of time series analysis is that it can be the basis to forecast data.
 This is because time series analysis — by its very nature — uncovers patterns in data, which can then be used to predict future data points.

 Our data is from UCI Machine Learning Repository website.
 Link: http://archive.ics.uci.edu/ml/datasets/online+retail#.
 The client in this case is a UK-based and registered non-store online retail.
 The data contains about 540,000 observations domestic and internationally, and the company mainly sells unique all-occasion gifts.
-In my research I used ARIMA (AutoRegressive Integrated Moving-Average time-series) analysis to create daily and weekly forecasting models for the top 10 products and total sales.
+In my research I used ARIMA (AutoRegressive Integrated Moving-Average time-series) statistical model to create daily and weekly forecasting models for the top 10 products and total sales.

 ### Online Retail Business